 Teddy Bear Pattern Tutorial – Anteater In A Jacket

-If you are going to make your first teddy bear I would recommend reading my posts about basic sewing and step by step tutorial “How To Make A Teddy Bear”.
+If you are going to make your first teddy bear, we would recommend reading our posts about basic sewing and the step-by-step tutorial “How To Make A Teddy Bear”.

 List of Required Materials

-For the ears, you can use leather, suede, felt, or other materials that hold their shape well.
-For the soles, you can use cotton fabric.
+For the ears, choose leather, suede, or felt.
+For the soles, cotton fabric works well.

 1. 1/16 piece (25×35 cm) of viscose with a fur length of 6 mm.